Is Your Dog ‘Service Dog' Ready? A Comprehensive Guide

 Basic Obedience Training

 Before embarking on service dog-specific training, your dog must have a solid foundation of basic obedience skills.
 This includes commands such as sit, stay, down, here, and heel.
-A service dog should be responsive to verbal and non-verbal cues, allowing them to assist their handler effectively and reliably.
-Basic obedience training forms the building blocks for advanced tasks and ensures your dog can behave appropriately in public spaces.
+A service dog should be responsive to verbal and non-verbal cues, allowing them to assist and respond to their handlers reliably.
+Basic obedience training forms the building blocks for advanced tasks and ensures your dog can behave appropriately in various settings.

 Public Access Training